Brightscout/mattermost-plugin-openai/docs/developer_docs.md

 1. Go to the [releases page of this GitHub repository](https://github.com/Brightscout/mattermost-plugin-openai/releases) and download the latest release for your Mattermost server.

-    **Note:**: The minimum supported Mattermost server for this plugin to run is v7.8.2
+    **Note:**: The minimum supported version of the Mattermost server for this plugin to run is v7.8.2.

 2. Upload this file to the Mattermost **System Console > Plugins > Management** page to install the plugin.
 To learn more about how to upload a plugin, [see the documentation](https://docs.mattermost.com/administration/plugins.html#plugin-uploads).
 3. Enable the plugin from **System Console > Plugins > OpenAI**.